Lookbehind-SAM: k steps back, 1 step forward: Acknowledgements

 \section{Acknowledgements}

-Gonçalo Mordido is supported by an FRQNT postdoctoral scholarship (PBEEE).
-Sarath Chandar is supported by a Canada CIFAR AI Chair and an NSERC Discovery Grant.
-The authors acknowledge the material support of the Digital Research Alliance of Canada and NVIDIA in the form of computational resources.
+Gonçalo Mordido was supported by an FRQNT postdoctoral scholarship (PBEEE) during part of this work.
+Sarath Chandar is supported by the Canada CIFAR AI Chairs program, the Canada Research Chair in Lifelong Machine Learning, and the NSERC Discovery Grant.
+This research was enabled in part by compute resources provided by Mila (mila.quebec).